 Chip Shop Battered Sausage Recipe (Without Beer)

-Here’s how to make chip shop battered sausage!
-Serve with chips for the ultimate UK takeaway dish.
+Here’s how to make my popular chip shop battered sausage!
+Serve it with chips for the ultimate UK takeaway dish.
+Let’s get cooking!

-Even though this recipe is made without beer, the battered sausages taste so good: you’ll get a light, fluffy and crisp batter every time.
-What’s the secret… bicarbonate of soda!
+I’ve developed this recipe without using beer (which is what usually makes the batter light and crispy), yet these battered sausages taste so good!
+The batter is light, fluffy and crisp every time.
+What’s my secret… bicarbonate of soda!
+Trust me, it works.

 What Sausage Is Used In Battered Sausage?

-Below are a few more suggestions on the type of sausages you can use:
+Below I’ve listed a few more suggestions on the type of sausages you can use:

 - Cumberland Sausage: They are traditionally thick and long, which makes them great to use.
 You can even buy Cumberland sausages seasoned with different types of spices and herbs.